baobuiquang/baobuiquang.github.io/_posts/LectureNotes/CS50T/2021-05-16-cs50t-internet.md

 - Inside a network cable are 8 wires of different colors
     - Some are for transmitting data, others for receiving data
     - Others still are for insulation and cancellation of interference

-## **Closing Thoughts and Homework**
-- For homework, find a device that looks like a modem or router and take a look at the connectors on the back of it
-    - If brave, play around with unplugging cables
-        - Note: Your internet may go down in the process, but can be easily restarted with the cables properly reconnected!
-    - If you have a spare ethernet cable, take a look inside yourself
-        - These are a bit harder to put back together!